Frameworks

 They are beginning to behave more like interconnected systems.

-The frameworks collected here explore how those systems may evolve - from organisational operating models through to national-scale economic architecture.
+The frameworks collected here explore how those systems may evolve - from the emerging global intelligence-economy environment, through to infrastructure and capability substrates, national-scale economic orchestration, and organisational AI operating models.

 Rather than predicting a single future, the goal is to help leaders think more clearly about the structural transitions already beginning to emerge.